grand-mother/grand/docs/package/grand.rst

 Extensions
 ----------

-In addition, the :mod:`grand` package extends the :mod:`astropy` package with the following functionalities.
+In addition, the :mod:`grand` package extends the :mod:`astropy` package as described below.

 .. toctree::
    :maxdepth: 1